hanleyweng/blog/knol/2015/s1/vivid_monster_world/_posts/2016-06-16-vivid-2015-monser-world.md

 ![Projected Archway](post_media/images/projected_archway.jpg)

-To get the software presenting its best across the two ultra-short-throw projectors on a not-completely-flat surface, we utilisted Syphon, Quartz, MadMapper, as well as some OSX Terminal Commands and Plist editing.
-Such methods had to work across macOS' as old as Snow Leopard to cover our bases for the computers we could source.
+To get the software presenting its best across the two ultra-short-throw projectors on a not-completely-flat surface, we utilised Syphon, Quartz, MadMapper, as well as some OSX Terminal Commands and Plist editing.
+Such methods had to work across macOS' as old as Snow Leopard to cover our bases for the hardware we could source.

 ![Structure Inside](post_media/images/inside_structure.jpg)